We don't just talk cars ... we teach how to buy them.

 Overall, these Explorers offer a comfortable ride, capable handling for a large vehicle, a spacious cabin and a particularly strong engine and high towing capacity (7,300 pounds) on V8 models.

-The Explorer's fourth-generation was introduced in 2011.
+The Explorer's fourth-generation was introduced in 2011 and produced through 2019.
 Among the most significant changes was a switch to a unibody architecture from the trucklike body-on-frame for a more carlike drive.
 Interior room and cargo space has also increased as the new design is 4 inches longer and 5 inches wider than its predecessor.

 In addition to upgrading the interior as well, new engines debuted including a standard 3.5-liter 290-horsepower V6, while a more pump-friendly 2.0-liter 240-horsepower turbocharged four-cylinder (with 270 pound-feet of torque) is optional (beginning in 2012).
 Both engines are paired with a six-speed automatic transmission, while front-wheel drive is standard and all-wheel drive is an option on the V6.
 The downside, however, is that towing capacity has been reduced to 5,000 pounds.

-Model choices have been reduced to three: base, XLT and Limited.
+Model choices were reduced to three: base, XLT and Limited.
 Even the base model comes well-equipped, however, while finding luxury features such as leather uphostery, upgraded audio systems, the Sync voice command system, keyless ignition/entry and rearview camera can be found by moving up to the higher trims.

 Used models from this new generation can also be found with options such as navigation, adaptive cruise control, a rear entertainment system, blind spot and collision warning systems, and an automatic parallel-parking system.